HSAI LAWSUIT ALERT: Levi & Korsinsky Reminds Hesai Group Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Hesai Group ("Hesai" or the "Company") (NASDAQ: HSAI) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Hesai Group ("Hesai" or the "Company") (NASDAQ: HSAI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors who purchased Hesai Group securities pursuant and/or traceable to the registration statement and related prospectus issued in connection with Hesai’s February 2023 initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: